Abbas Kaijuka

 Abbas Kaijuka is a Ugandan fashion designer, stylist and fashion collector known for his brand Kai's Divo.

+Awards and recognition

-He is a recipient of the East Africa’s Male Fashion Designer of the Year award at the 2020 East Africa Fashion Awards and the Fashion Designer of the Year award at the 2016 Abryanz Style & Fashion Awards and received various nominations including the East African Designer of the year award at the 2017 Swahili Fashion Week.
+Kaijuka is a recipient of the East Africa’s Male Fashion Designer of the Year award at the 2020 East Africa Fashion Awards and the Fashion Designer of the Year award at the 2016 Abryanz Style and Fashion Awards (ASFAs) and received various nominations, including the East African Designer of the Year award at the 2017 Swahili Fashion Week.